dss099/ZZZ099_bot/README.md

 Submission for Aipo Labs' Trial Project By Zihui Zhao

 This submission includes a simple chatbot implemented as a Telegram bot.
-The core of the chatbot leverages the GPT-4o-mini language model to assist users with various tasks through a natural language interface.
+This chatbot uses the gpt-4o-mini language model to assist users with various tasks through a natural language interface.

 Key Features
 The bot is equipped with five primary functions that can be autonomously invoked by the LLM based on user input.
 These features include: